Workday/canvas-kit/CREATING_COMPOUND_COMPONENTS.md

 Here's the working example now: https://codesandbox.io/s/disclosure-composable-model-9shjn

 At this point, we have an accessible disclosure compound component that composes 2 models.
 But the disclosure pattern is more than just the component level.
-For example, an autocomplete uses the disclosure pattern as well.
-Let's extract out this behavior with a behavior hook.
+For example, a tooltip uses the disclosure pattern as well.
+Let's extract out some behaviors into hooks.

 ## Behavior Hooks